 Students will learn how to evaluate design solutions and to communicate ideas effectively using industry specific terminology.
 They will learn how to create visual works using a variety of presentation techniques, materials and software technologies.
-Working towards attaining a Certificate III in Visual Arts will assist students in taking responsibility for their own input in working and learning.
+Practice at this level is underpinned by the application of introductory art theory and history.